JoshAshby/House-Inventory-API/README.md

 House Inventory API
 ===================

-WARNING:
-This README is old.
-A new one is getting written as soon as the newest code is finished.
-Hang in there, this isn't even alpha software yet.

 Simple API written in Perl which handles all the nasty stuff for keeping a basic inventory.
 Products are stored in a MySQL database with the following columns:
 ``[id][name][description][barcode][quantity]``